dixonwhitmire/depcompare/README.md

 # depcompare

-Compare dependency lists for projects by viewing dependencies in common, or differences.
+Compare dependency lists for projects and view dependencies in common or dependencies which differ.